mraible/mongock-docs/site/runner/runner-springboot.md

 ```

 ### Dependency injection
-As mentioned in the [get started section](#get-started), the springboot runner takes the dependency injected to the migration classes(`@ChangeUnit` and the deprecated @ChangeLog), from the Springboot ApplicationContext
+As mentioned in the [get started section](#get-started), the springboot runner takes the dependency injected to the migration classes(`@ChangeUnit` and the deprecated @ChangeLog), from the Springboot ApplicationContext:
 ```java
 MongockSpringboot.builder()
     .setSpringContext(springContext);